The new leadership paradigm shift.

 There was no discussion or reasoning behind the change.
 It came from the top and us in the middle and below followed the order, regardless of the impact on the person(s) accomplishing the change.

-There's a New Paradigm
+New Leadership Paradigm

 However, people-paradigms have changed, even in the military, from the old style of control directed through a rigid hierarchy, with employees treated like uneducated children to reach short-term goals, to a new paradigm with the following characteristics.